fuminoritanizawa/webpage/content/authors/admin/_index.md

 Outside the lab, I'm an avid plant collector, car racing and review enthusiast on YouTube, and a lover of Japanese cuisine, frequently found at H Mart.

 **For contact:**

 Email - ftanizawa [at] hmc.edu

-Social Media - Icons on the left
+Social Media - Icons below my profile pic

 <br>
 # Education
 <ul class="ul-edu fa-ul">